 When it comes to buying running shoes, you will no doubt hear the words pronation and supination.
 These are natural movements of the foot, which everyone does to some extent when they run and walk.
 The problem comes when the foot over-pronates, or over-supinates (sometimes known as under-pronates).

-Supination is the opposite movement to pronation, causing the arch to rise and foot to roll outwards.
-Over-supination can also cause injuries, mostly because this causes the foot to be very rigid and so lacking in shock absorbing capabilities.
+Supination is the opposite movement of pronation, causing the arch to rise and the foot to roll outwards.
+Over-supination can also cause injuries, mostly because this causes the foot to be very rigid and so lacking in shock-absorbing capabilities.

-When in the market for running shoes, especially your first pair, you need to determine what happens at your feet when you run.
-There are many ways of doing this, but the best bet is to have a gait analysis.
-This involves a trained individual observing your feet and how you move, sometimes filming it so they can slow it right down!
+When buying running shoes you need to determine what happens at your feet when you run.
+There are many ways of doing this, but gait analysis is the best way.
+This involves a trained individual observing your feet and how you move.

 So, now you know what foot type you have, but where does this come in when buying your running shoes?
 Well, different shoes are available to meet the requirements of different runners.